-Palate Pleasers: The steakhouses, named differently on each ship, offer superb steaks, veal chops, lobster, fish of the day and lamb chops.
-More adventurous starters such as beef carpaccio and tuna tartare make for a more elegant experience than an average steakhouse, taking a bit of edge off Carnival's often frenetic pace.
+Palate Pleasers: The steakhouses, named differently on each ship, offer superb steaks, lobster, fish of the day and lamb chops.
+More adventurous starters like beef carpaccio and tuna tartare make for a more elegant experience than an average steakhouse, taking a bit of edge off Carnival's often-frenetic pace.

-Palate Pleasers:The menu, inspired by the coastal cuisines of Italy, Greece, France, Spain and northern Africa, focuses on simply prepared fare such as osso buco, lobster thermidor, rack of lamb, pan-seared snapper and duck breast.
+Palate Pleasers:The menu, inspired by the coastal cuisines of Italy, Greece, France, Spain and northern Africa, focuses on simply prepared fare such as osso buco, lobster thermidor, filet mignon, pan-seared sea bass duck breast.

-Palate Pleasers: 150 Central Park offers two menus that change per cruise and per season, and include ingredients that are sourced weekly.
+Palate Pleasers: 150 Central Park offers two menus that change per cruise, per season, and include ingredients that are sourced locally and use sustainable ingredients.
 The six courses are served tasting style -- with vivid explanation.

 Palate Pleasers: Red Ginger offers contemporary interpretations of Asian classics, such as claypot caramelized chicken or miso-glazed seabass.
 Extensive tea, wine and dessert menus add to the experience.

-Sea for Yourself: Red Ginger debuted on Marina.
+Sea for Yourself: Red Ginger is found on Marina and Riviera.
 There's no cover charge.

 Palate Pleasers: Striving to be playful and whimsical, Qsine lacks traditional courses, instead opting for a shared experience.
 Emphasis is on experimentation and adventure -- even going so far as to present the menu and wine list on iPads.
-Enjoy sushi lollipops, lobster escargot or grilled Kobe sliders.
+Enjoy sushi lollipops, lobster escargot or grilled Angus Beef sliders.

-Sea for Yourself: Silk Road and the Sushi Bar are on both Crystal Symphony and Crystal Serenity.
-There's a $7 per person recommended service charge for the restaurant and the sushi bar.
+Sea for Yourself: Silk Road and the Sushi Bar are on Crystal Symphony and Crystal Serenity.
+There's a $7-per-person recommended service charge for the restaurant and the sushi bar.